Petar-Pilipovic/Basileus/README.md

 # Overview of BASILEUS
 A feature-rich Discord bot made for database management of Discord role-play servers (primarily, but not limited to, the SCP Fandom).
 At time of writing implements a task assignment systems, database updating and querying, fuzzy searching, NLP-based web scraping, and a permission system.
+Designed with OOP in mind.

 ![Example usage](https://user-images.githubusercontent.com/46630931/185795129-ed91e992-a74a-4f91-abae-105b9613d3ea.png)